Gorebox-Networks/GetNucleiTemplates/README.md

 * Git: This script uses git commands to clone repositories.
 If you haven't installed git yet, you can download it from the official Git website.

-# Execution Instructions
+# Usage

-* Copy the Python code and save it as a Python file (for example, clone_nuclei_templates.py).
-* Prepare a text file that contains the list of GitHub repository URLs you want to clone.
-Each URL should be on a new line.
-Save this file as nuclei.txt in the same directory as your Python script.
+* Update the nuclei.txt file with the list of repositories you want to clone.
-* Open a terminal and navigate to the directory where your Python script and nuclei.txt file are located.
-* Run the Python script using the following command:

-  python clone_nuclei_templates.py

-The script will then clone each repository listed in the nuclei.txt file into a directory called nuclei_templates.
-If the nuclei_templates directory does not exist, the script will create it.
-If an error occurs while cloning a particular repository, the script will skip it and move to the next one, and the error will be printed to the console.

-After the script finishes running, you should find your cloned repositories in the nuclei_templates directory.
+* Run the getnucleitemplates.py script to clone the repositories.
+It will clone the repositories into a new nuclei_templates directory, ignore commented lines, and comment out any invalid URLs.

+  python3 getnucleitemplates.py

+* You will see a summary of the attempted downloads, successful downloads, failed downloads, ignored gists, and ignored invalid URLs.
+Any failed or invalid repository URLs will be commented out in nuclei.txt.
+* To find more repositories, run the searchmore.py script.
+This will search GitHub for repositories containing the string "nuclei-templates".
+It will handle pagination to ensure all possible repositories are found, and respect GitHub's rate limits.

+  python3 searchmore.py

+You will be presented with a summary of the found repositories.
+If you choose to download the found repositories, they will be added to the nuclei.txt file and getnucleitemplates.py will be executed to clone them.

+Please note that using the GitHub API may require a personal access token if you need to make a large number of requests.
+Refer to the GitHub API documentation for more information.

+# Notes

+The scripts will treat GitHub Gist links as invalid URLs and ignore them.

+The scripts check for the existence of repositories before attempting to clone them to avoid errors.

+For the searchmore.py script, the search terms are currently hard-coded.
+If you want to search for different terms, you will need to modify the script.